 My mother never missed a day of exercise.
 She did her routine on the carpeted floor of her bedroom every day before she entered the kitchen to fix breakfast.

 She was fully dressed, in a suit with heels, false eyelashes in place.
 Those daily 20 to 30 minutes, with abs and stretch work, gave my mother a perfect figure.

-In today’s world, exercise might be a visit to the gym for a class of yoga, or weightlifting, or cardio on the treadmill.
+In today’s world, much of exercise has returned to the living room for a class of yoga, or weightlifting, or cardio.
 No matter what you do, 30 minutes is sufficient to accomplish your daily exercise routine.

 Exercise is the most import thing you can do for your general welfare – a healthy heart, weight control, a longer life, and tight skin.

 Doing exercises to strengthen facial muscles is a worthy goal; however, how many of you can sustain a daily practice of exercising the face?